waqasbhatti/astroph-coffee/README.md

 interested in talking about on previous days.

 See the INSTALL file for instructions on how to install and run the server.
-If you have questions or problems, please let Waqas Bhatti (wbhatti@astro.princeton.edu) know.
+If you have questions or problems, please let me know.